cptsalt/Dynamic-Proximity-Chat/readme.md

 - Local OOC - ((Hello)): Use (()) for local OOC.
 Local OOC has a range, and does not require line of sight, but may not be seen if players are far away.
 - Radio - {Hello}: Use {} for radio chat.
 This can be seen through walls, but is distinct from OOC, and supports languages.
 - Emphasis - Look \*there\*: Use ** or // for emphasis (either one works).
 This changes nothing about the chat, but makes it anything inside of it a specific color.
-- Item Emphasis - The \Titled Object\: Functionally identical to normal emphasis, but uses a different colors.
+- Item Emphasis - The \Titled Object\: Functionally identical to normal emphasis, but uses a different color.
 - Rolling - |100|: Rolls a number between 1 and the provided maximum.
 The value should be consistent between players.

 ## Languages: